-Riding in Colombia has been interesting and having to readjust to the distances of a large country versus those of Central America has led to a couple of 8+ hour days on the bike in a row.
+Riding in Colombia has been interesting and having to readjust to the distances of a large country versus those of Central America has led to a few 8+ hour days on the bike in a row.
 Mind you, it’s not like riding the interstates in the US.
 The drivers, roads, endless speed bumps and checkpoints make for a long day of intense focus and concentration.
 No matter how you try or what you think, there are crazy moments and random delays on the roads.
 And then there’s rain, typically a couple of times or more in the day but ALWAYS the last hour of the the ride when you’re just beaten down.

 Some of the larger towns with decent accommodations are far apart and I seem to arrive about 5:30 just as it gets dark, then have to seek a place to stay since it’s difficult to book ahead when you don’t know where you’ll end up.

-At the end of a second 8 hour day with a lot of rain, I rolled into a town utterly exhausted and mentally down at the prospect of having to find a place.
-I whispered “God, I’d sure appreciate some help finding a place because I’m dead beat” and coasted into a semi-hidden area next to a gas station so I could try to find a place on my phone.
+At the end of a third 8 hour day with a lot of rain, I rolled into a town utterly exhausted and mentally down at the prospect of having to find a place.
+I whispered “God, I’d sure appreciate some help finding a place because I’m dead beat” and coasted into a semi-hidden area next to a gas station so I could try to find a hotel on my phone.
 It was sprinkling and dark and as I started up my phone, the thought came of how nice it would be if someone on one of the thousands of scooters and motorcycles swarming the roads would just pull up and take me to a hotel.
-As I finished my thought and looked down at the water drops on the screen, a guy on a moto wearing a baseball cap rolled up next to me.
+As I finished my thought and looked down at the water drops on the screen, a guy on a scooter wearing a baseball cap rolled up next to me.
 He began speaking to me but I couldn’t hear him and I prepared for the open hand asking me for money.
-Instead, he was handing me a card for a hotel and told me to follow him.
+Instead, he was handing me a card for a hotel and motioned for me to follow him.
 I burst out laughing at the smile God had given me.

-I laid on the bed scrolling channels on the tv, all in Spanish and finally found a movie that was just starting.
-The first scene was Jean Claude Van Damme waking up in alone in a hotel in a bathtub of ice, discovering one of his kidneys had been removed while asleep, the bed covered in blood.
+I laid on the bed scrolling channels on the tiny tv, all in Spanish and finally found a movie that was just starting.
+The first scene was Jean Claude Van Damme waking up in alone in a hotel in a bathtub of ice, discovering that one of his kidneys had been removed while asleep, the bed covered in blood.
 Perfect.
 Just what I needed to see.